By Bernie Goldbach in Clonmel

-[Bernie Goldbach teaches digital transformation on the Clonmel Digital Campus for the Technological University of the Shannon.]
+[Bernie Goldbach teaches creative leadership on the Clonmel campus of the Technological University of the Shannon.]